-(Figures 31, 33).
-In 1910, the lakes were lined with concrete at a cost of \$2,352 (Figures 34, 35).
+(Figure 21).
 Graveled paths linked the lake and the pavilion.
 In 1898, the board concluded that the park was a "delightful breathing spot," in a "well settled and refined suburb of the city."
-In noting that no further improvements were planned, they noted that "its natural effect and simplicity of beauty should not be marred by introducing so-called artistic features."
+In noting that no further improvements were planned, the noted that "its natural effect and simplicity of beauty should not be marred by introducing so-called artistic features."
 More than 3,045 annual bedding plants were planted in 1899, however.
 With the exception of the 117,915 plants in Como Park, Merriam's plantings were outranked only by the 3,630 in Irvine Park.